|

 it might stop people getting through.

 Obviously.
-He scanned the shop, his fiery eyes immediately
+The drow scanned the shop, his fiery eyes

-drawn to the boys model of the portal, still sitting upon
+immediately drawn to the boys model of the portal, still

-the counter.
-If that really works, he said, you
+sitting upon the counter.
+If that really works, he

 On and on, the army of Gondor advanced, driving the last of the